Andrew Tucker (soccer)

 Andrew Tucker (born 25 December 1968) is a South African former footballer who played at both professional and international levels as a defender.
 Tucker played club football for Hellenic and SuperSport United; he also earned nine caps for the South African national side between 1994 and 1995.
 He was part of the squad that won the 1996 African Cup of Nations.

+Player in excess of 400 domestic league games for Hellenic and SuperSport United.